Restioson/SecuNet/README.md

 local modem_side = "top" -- SecuNet's default modem side is top

  -- Prompt user for login
-local username, password = secunet.login()
+local username, password = secunet.login(-1) -- This arg denotes how many times to try to get correct login
+                                             -- details before giving up.
+Default is 1 (optional arg)

 -- Run the listener process while running your script secunet.mainloop(my_script, username, password, port, modem_side) -- username: Users secunet username.
 Not necessarily MC username
                                                       -- password: User's secunet password
-                                                      -- modem_side: side modem is on
-                                                      -- port: port for network packets to be sent to server on.
+                                                      -- modem_side: side modem is on.
+Default = top (optional arg) -- port: port for network packets to be sent to server on.
                                                       -- Should be same as server's port.
-Default is 4000
+Default is 4000 (optional arg)
 ```

 # Installation